StampyAI/stampede/README.md

 # Stampede

-Stampede is a chat bot backend meant to serve multiple servers and services simultaneously, choosing its response between multiple competing plugins to choose the most relevant response.
-It focuses on supporting a conversational style, and can use LLMs, but will prefer to answer questions from databases if possible.

 Stampede is in a very early state and may drastically change.
+It doesn't have releases yet but we try to keep changes in the `dev` branch until it runs and passes tests.

+Stampede is a chat bot backend meant to serve *multiple servers and services simultaneously*, choosing its response between multiple competing plugins to give the most relevant response.
+It focuses on supporting a conversational style, and can use LLMs, but will prefer to answer using human-made code.
+(Wikipedia, Q&A databases, etc)

 It is a sequel to the [Stampy](https://github.com/StampyAI/stampy) Discord bot.

 ## Use